luapower/luapower-all/coro.md

 ## `local coro = require'coro'`

-Symmetric coroutines are coroutines that can transfer control to any specific coroutine, unlike Lua's standard coroutines which can only yield back to the thread which resumed them (also called asymmetric coroutines or generators).
+Symmetric coroutines are coroutines that can transfer control to any other coroutine, unlike Lua's standard coroutines which can only yield back to their parent coroutine (and are called asymmetric coroutines or generators).

 Rationale: writing coroutine-based generators over scheduled async callbacks (like the `read()` and `write()` methods of [socketloop] sockets) in Lua is